gravitational/teleport/rfd/0151-database-permission-management.md

 the benefits it would provide.
 The list of roles for a given user is unchanging in the scope of a single connection, so this is not an element that may change.

-To avoid confusion regarding the source of access, `db_permissions` will only be considered if no `db_roles` are configured for user.
+To avoid confusion regarding the source of access, `db_permissions` will be mutually exclusive with `db_roles`.

 The precise meaning of individual permissions is database-specific.